phpmentoring/resources-tools/vcs/git-tutorial.md

 	$ git branch --verbose

-To change to a different branch, enter:
+To switch to a different branch, enter:

 	$ git checkout branch-name